glu10/trough/README.md

 **Long answer:** Current RSS readers that display linked content often do so through embedded browsers.
 While convenient, this approach brings with it all of the heaviness of a browser, as well as all of the visual noise of web pages.
 Trough takes a different approach by being based entirely around textual scraping.
-This is lightweight and allows users to decide exactly what they want to see, which is ideal for rapid news reading.
-Scraping has its own downsides though, since scraping rules break when web designs inevitably change, and no collection of scraping rules could possibly be comprehensive.
-Due to this, Trough is primarily aimed towards advanced users who are willing to tweak and create scraping rules.

 #### But what about sounds/pictures/videos?
 These elements are commonly fluff in news reading and it is by design that Trough does not attempt to scrape or support